SHARE

 Aspects of architecture, landscape archaeology, archaeology of the senses, pilgrimage, temple related economy, ritualistic objects and all other manifestations of the sacred within the archaeology of the city, will be presented and discussed.
 We also welcome presentations related to heritage management in today’s contested city: how to conduct research in a place that is actively being worshiped and visited by tourists?

-The first year (2024) focuses on studies aiming at identifying the personal experience expressions of worshipers and pilgrims who visited Jerusalem’s holly places throughout the ages.
+The first year (2024) focuses on studies aiming at identifying the personal experience expressions of worshipers and pilgrims who visited Jerusalem’s holy places throughout the ages.
 During the second year (2025) we wish to explore how the city was physically, economically and symbolically shaped by sacred sites.
 The focus of the third year (2026) will be the interface between heritage and worship.

 Late Bronze Age Northern Levant : A Crossroad Between Worlds